Core care

 Rubber Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Rubber Plant grows best in Bright Indirect light and can tolerate medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Rubber Plant light consistent for stronger growth and flowering.

 Rubber Plant is listed as Toxic for pets and Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Rubber Plant out of reach when ingestion is a concern.

 Rubber Plant does best in All Purpose, Perlite with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.